Cresko Laboratory Cresko Laboratory

 University of Oregon

-Bill Cresko is a Professor of Biology and a member of the Institute of Ecology and Evolution (IE2) at the University of Oregon.
-He has leadership roles on campus as associate vice president of research and leader of the Presidential Initiative in Data Science.
+Bill Cresko is Lorry Lokey Chair and Professor of Bioengineering, and a member of the Institute of Ecology and Evolution (IE2) at the University of Oregon.
+He has had leadership roles on campus as the director of IE2, associate vice president of research (2014-2018), and the executive director of the Presidential Initiative in Data Science (2018-2023).
+He is currently the UO Director of the Center for Biomedical Data Science.
 Cresko studies the genomic basis of evolutionary change using comparative studies of natural populations in the wild and experimental approaches in the laboratory.
 He uses the threespine stickleback fish as his primary model to understand how molecular genetic variation can modify networks of genes and proteins to produce variation in evolutionarily important traits.

 Contact: wcresko@uoregon.edu